trianacerda/foundations-1-projects/README.md

 ## What is needed to be a deployable app - meeting expecatations of lab/user
 - front page that works and specifically for visually impaired people
-- large button: play/pause
+- large button: play/pause (skip/back)
 - box for text(title)
 - link for second page: working on placement - possibly upper right
-- second page for form of input fields for desired song/audio links (work in progress)